jiayuzhou/CSE847-2016Spring/homework/alzheimers/README.md

 in the class.
 In your report there should be two plots, showing how AUC and number of features vary with different parameters in `par`.

+NOTE: in order to use `LogisticR` you will need to have a few dependent files of SLEP in your MATLAB search directory, which are `sll_opts.m` and `initFactor.m` located [here](https://github.com/jiayuzhou/SLEP/tree/master/SLEP/opts).
+You can copy those files to the folder of `LogisticR`.